-The programme for 2019 starts on 20th May.
-To register your interest, please email me directly [email protected]
+The programme for 2019 has started.
+If you’re interested in joining next year’s group, please email me directly [email protected]

 A series of 6 video webinars, over 6 months for mentors responsible for developing resilience in NQTs, RQTs and SCITT trainees.
 As participants, you will complete a a customised version of the Resilience Daybook, gradually introducing 20 resilience habits to focus on well-being, to retain your newer recruits and to protect your investment in the productivity of your people.